 Situated on Vietnam’s sunny eastern Phan Thiet coast, Mui Ne is a blissful escape from the mayhem of Saigon.
-It’s packed with fun things to do year round, located 250 kilometres north of Saigon in Binh Thuan Province.
+It’s packed with fun things to do year-round, located 250 kilometers north of Saigon in Binh Thuan Province.

 In addition to its beautiful, white sandy beaches, Mui Ne is known for its other natural landmarks.
 Sandstone cliffs line the Fairy Stream and two sets of gigantic sand dunes hover off the coast, a photographer’s dream locale.

 Fans of water sports will love what Mui Ne’s ocean provides.
 From surfing to to jet skis, you’ll be find here.
 The nightlife consists of a few after-dinner bars and clubs, but no where near what you’d find in larger Nha Trang.
 For the lack of nightlife, you’ll gain quiet, empty beaches.